-- This is the core PE programme that all students will follow. - You will decide (from your strengths, weaknesses & personal preference) which activities to choose. - The course will develop personal performance and an understanding of tactics and strategies, as well as the ability to referee, umpire or choreograph. - The aim of the course is to achieve your best personal performance in your chosen activities and, of course, to maintain a healthy lifestyle.
+- This is the core PE programme that all students will follow. - The course will develop personal performance and an understanding of tactics and strategies, as well as the ability to referee, umpire or choreograph. - The aim of the course is to achieve your best personal performance in your chosen activities and, of course, to maintain a healthy lifestyle.